Overview

 On WP archive pages (such as post type archives, category, term or /shop/ archives), FacetWP by default will always prioritize the archive query ahead of any other query on the page.

-If you are using a custom WP Query or a shortcode template (made with the Listing Builder) on a WP archive page, you have to tell FacetWP explicitly which query (not) to use, otherwise unexpected things will happen.
+If you are using a custom WP Query or a Listing Builder listing template on a WP archive page, you have to tell FacetWP explicitly which query (not) to use, otherwise unexpected things will happen.

-Using this hook, it is possible to force FacetWP to ignore the archive query, and use the custom query or shortcode query instead.
+Using this hook, it is possible to force FacetWP to ignore the archive query, and use the custom query or Listing Builder listing query instead.
 Add the following code to your (child) theme’s functions.php:

 How to use custom PHP code?